 Annual operating budgets are prepared for the general, sewage treatment plant and joint water plant funds by the District's consultants.
 The budgets reflect resources expected to be received during the current year and expenditures expected to be incurred.
 The Board of Directors is required to adopt the budgets prior to the start of its fiscal year.
 The budgets are not a spending limitation (a legally restricted appropriation).
-The original budget of the general fund was amended and the original budgets of the sewage treatment plant fund and joint water plant fund were not amended during fiscal 2023.
+The original budgets of the general fund, sewage treatment plant fund and joint water plant fund were not amended during fiscal 2024.